PyQGIS Script to Calculate Polygon Areas

 How It Works

 The script follows a standard reference → schema update → iteration → commit pattern.
-QgsGeometry.area() returns planar area based on the layer’s CRS units (meters → square meters).
+QgsGeometry.area() returns planar area based on the layer's CRS units (meters → square meters for projected CRS).
 The with edit(layer): context manager batches all changes into a single transaction, drastically improving performance over per-feature disk writes.
 The isGeosValid() check prevents runtime crashes from self-intersecting rings, duplicate vertices, or collapsed geometries.
-Multi-polygon features are automatically aggregated, requiring no manual flattening.
+Multi-polygon features are automatically aggregated by GEOS, requiring no manual flattening.

 Compatibility & Fallbacks